 Ipswich Museum was set up in the 1840s by a local industrialist with the aim of public improvement, scientific study and public debate.
 Moving to its current site in the 1880s, it was a hub of arts, science and learning.
 It was a leading museum of its time, quickly gaining a national reputation.

 Its founders were at the cutting edge of scientific debate and generations of benefactors donated outstanding collections of natural history, archaeology, geology and ethnography.
 George Ransome, a member of the Ransome engineering industry that helped to build Ipswich’s prosperity in the 1800s, conceived the idea of a museum in Ipswich.

 Today, Ipswich Museum shares objects and stories from Africa, North America, the Pacific and local history from Ipswich and Suffolk.
-Visitors can meet animals from around the world in the Victorian Natural History Gallery, from gorillas to lions and even a giant woolly mammoth!
+The museum also has an extensive and impressive Natural History collection.

-To keep up to date with the latest exhibitions and projects, and be among the first to book special events and activities sign up to the Ipswich Museums mailing list.
+To keep up to date with the latest news, and be among the first to book special events and activities sign up to the Ipswich Museums mailing list.